Why did Jesus say the Kingdom of God was in their midst?

 The purpose of this Q&A is answer the question, “Why did Jesus say the kingdom of God was in their midst?
 Luke 17:20-21 is the only passage in the gospels that records Jesus’ statement.

 Now having been questioned by the Pharisees as to when the kingdom of God was coming, He answered them and said, “The kingdom of God is not coming with signs to be observed; nor will they say, ‘Look, here it is!’ or, ‘There it is!’
 For behold, the kingdom of God is in your midst.”
 (NASB) Luke 17:20-21

 Kingdom Among You

-Jesus’ point was that the kingdom was partially present.
-While the kingdom was not present in its fullest sense, that which will be present with the kingdom when it finally arrives was present.
+Jesus’ point was that they were experiencing some of the blessing of the future kingdom because Christ, the king of the kingdom, was in their midst.
+While the kingdom was not present in its fullest sense, they were seeing the future king and experiencing some of the blessings of the future millennial kingdom.
 If the kingdom can be compared to the bud of a flower, then they had been given the opportunity to see the bud starting to open.
 They only saw a hint of the glory that would come when the kingdom was actually established.
 They were seeing a few of the blessings that would come when the kingdom finally arrived.

 Kingdom Is In Your Midst